 Here’s a good website: cookingwithlanguages.com for children who are just beginning to learn English or Spanish.
 The subheading is “Let’s get children excited about learning languages!”

-I’ve also heard of cookery workshops for adult language learners, a great idea.
+I’ve also heard a lot about cookery workshops for adult language learners, a great idea.

 I recognized lots of the delicious German cakes in our book and I was keen to get started.
 I find baking relaxing and it engages all your senses: there’s the feel of the ingredients with their different textures, and the amazing smell as the cake starts to cook in the oven.
 You’re sampling a corner of it as soon as it’s cool enough not to burn your tongue.
 Then comes the best part, when you’re sharing the goodies with family or friends.
 Baking is creative and sociable – and much easier than cooking a full meal.

 Baking has always been a fun way of creating a space to speak French or German with my daughter.
 The French or German recipe acts as a sort of “trigger” and it comes naturally to read the recipe and talk about it in that same language rather than translate it into English.
 At the same time we might be re-creating memories of eating special cake in cafes or at friends’ houses.
-This autumn I tried to bake one of my favourite German cakes, Zwetschgenkuchen, or plum tray bake.
-I bought two boxes of plums in readiness.
-Then I discovered that you can’t prize the flesh away from the stones in British “Victoria” plums.
-They’re the wrong type of plum.
-What a disappointment.
-This is what it would have looked like (photo from the above book):
+This autumn I baked one of my favourite German cakes, Zwetschgenkuchen, or plum tray bake.
+Here’s what it looked like (photo from the above book):

-The Zwetschgenkuchen would have brought back a happy memory of visiting some German friends I hadn’t seen for a long time.
+The Zwetschgenkuchen brought back a happy memory of visiting some German friends I hadn’t seen for a long time.
 It was autumn, the plum season in Lübeck, North Germany.
 As I went in the front door I was greeted by my friends and by the welcoming smell of Zwetschgenkuchen drifting out of the oven.
 The cake had a thin sponge base, a dense covering of sliced plums and a sprinkling of cinnamon and sugar.
 And I had to eat it warm with Schlagsahne (whipped cream), drink coffee and catch up with my friends.
 Perfect.
-If you’re living in Germany, you’ll be able to make this, because you’ll have the right type of plum!

 Where does the recipe originate from?
 Schlesien (Silesia) was the eastern-most part of Germany before the end of the Second World War.
 After WW2 the Germans were expelled from there (one of those unimaginable ordeals) and it became part of Poland.
 The area now borders present-day Germany and the Czech Republic.